opal/opal.github.io/source/blog/2021-11-24-optimizing-opal-output-for-size.html.md

 ## Step 4.
 Helperize `Opal.def` and `Opal.defs`

-What does helperize mean?
-Well - in Opal compiler we may make a statement `helper :def` to generate a file top-level statement that does
+What does "helperize" mean?
+Well - in Opal compiler we may make a statement `helper :def` to generate a per-file top-level statement that does
 `var $def = Opal.def`.
 That's kinda like more code, right?
-But most files have more than one method defined, often even a lot of them.
+But most files have more than one use of `Opal.def`, often even a lot of them.
 And Terser can't reliably rename `Opal.def` to something shorter, but `$def` can safely become `S` or whatever it decides.
 So, our method (now with a broader context) will produce this: